Glad to see you here in our Coaching Session class.

 After installing and activating the plugin, you can do a keyword research right from your WordPress site.

-You just need to go to Posts > Add new> Click on the blue arrow to open the keyword research tool.
+You just need to go to the Research Tab> Find Keywords> to open the keyword research tool.

 After you do that, it will look something like this.